U.S. seeks coalition against Islamic State, but military partners no sure bet

 The beheading of American photojournalist James Foley and news of a growing number of U.S. and European passport holders now fighting alongside the Islamic State add urgency to Washington's concerns over the rise of the al Qaeda offshoot.

-White House spokesman Josh Earnest said Obama would convene a United Nations Security Council meeting in September on the threat posed by radicalized residents of Western nations returning from fighting in Syria.
+White House spokesman Josh Earnest said Obama would convene a United Nations Security Council meeting in September on the threat posed by radicalised residents of Western nations returning from fighting in Syria.

 French officials are planning another conference next month that would bring together Western and Arab countries in an effort to better coordinate efforts against Islamic State.